JustGoodUI/dante-astro-theme/src/content/pages/contact.md

 title: Get in touch
 seo:
   title: Contact
   description: Get in touch through email or social media!
-Let me know how I can help.
 ---

 Thank you for reaching out!
-Whether you have a question, a suggestion, or just want to share your thoughts, I'm all ears.
-Feel free to get in touch through any of the methods below:
+Whether you have a question about an upcoming event, want to collaborate, or have an idea for the community, we’d love to hear from you.
+Use any of the options below and we’ll get back to you as soon as we can.

 _Email:_
-Feel free to drop me an email at [example@example.com](mailto:example@example.com), and I'll do my best to respond as soon as possible.
+Send us a note at info@badasswomeninwine.org and we’ll reply soon.

 _Social Media:_
-Connect with me on social media as well.
-Find me on [Twitter](https://twitter.com) or [LinkedIn](https://www.linkedin.com/).
+Connect with us on social and join the conversation.
+Follow along on <a href="https://www.instagram.com/badasswomeninwine/" target="_blank" rel="noopener noreferrer">Instagram</a> (and feel free to DM us).